Have you ever dreamt of making your own outfits? Wondered how to start making clothes to sell?

 2. Buying a sewing machine

-3. Choosing sewing equipment
+3. Choosing equipment

 4. Select your fabric wisely

-It’s not only about the colour or the sewing pattern, it’s also about the type of fabric you use with whichever patterns you choose.
+It’s not only about the colour or the sewing pattern, it’s also about the type of fabric you use with whichever clothes patterns you choose.

-Find the best fabric for your pattern
+View the best fabric for your pattern

-People who are beginners usually start sewing a pattern using firm materials like cotton, denim, canvas, viscose, or cotton lawn as they’re not so slippery under the needle.
+People who are beginners usually start sewing a pattern using firm materials like cotton, linen, denim, canvas, viscose, or cotton lawn as they’re not so slippery under the needle.

 If you’re making things for kids, our comprehensive blog on kids fabric choices will be really helpful.
 And read here if you’re for choosing fabric for special occasion dresses.

-Sew a tote bag
+Make a tote bag

-6. Search for sewing tips
+6. Search for tips on how to sew

-Extra inspiration
+Extra inspiration for making clothes

 Practice on scrap fabric